10 Best HVAC Companies in Lawrence, OH

 HVAC system repairs and replacements are important, but can be expensive.
 Thankfully, there are steps homeowners can take to reduce wear and tear on their HVAC and lower future maintenance needs.

 • Keep your system clean.
 Cleaning your indoor evaporator coil, ductwork, condenser fan blades, and grills regularly helps your HVAC system work efficiently and reduces the risk of mold growth.
-The National Air Duct Cleaners Association recommends cleaning your HVAC system when it starts to look dirty.
+The National Air Duct Cleaners Association recommends cleaning your HVAC system once it starts to look dirty.

 • Change the position of your blinds seasonally.
-During winter, leaving your blinds open allows your home to benefit from passive solar heating.
-In the summer, keeping your blinds shut helps to block out heat.
-Doing both decreases the amount of work your HVAC system is required to do.
+Leaving your blinds open during the colder months helps warm your home with passive solar heating.
+Closing the blinds during the summer helps prevent the heat from getting inside.
+Doing both helps lessen the strain on your HVAC system.

 • Monitor for potential problems.
-Keeping an eye out for problems, for instance by routinely checking your thermostat and energy bills, allows you to resolve them before they get out of hand.
+Monitoring the efficiency of your HVAC system — for instance by checking your thermostat settings and energy bills — helps you identify and fix problems before they get too expensive.

 • Change filters regularly.
 Replacing or cleaning your air filters every 1–3 months helps air flow efficiently through your system.
-You should also try to keep debris away from the external sections of your HVAC system as much as possible.
+Also try to keep debris away from the external sections of your HVAC system as much as possible.

 ServiceCost